 Enter the last name, specialty or keyword for your search below.

-Current Title: Associate Professor of Pediatrics, Assistant Dean for Student Affairs.
+Current Title: Associate Professor of Pediatrics, Associate Dean for Faculty Educational Development.

 Education: B.S., Bucknell University (1987); M.D., Northwestern University (1991); Pediatrics Residency, Johns Hopkins Hospital (1991-1994; 1995-1996); M.P.H., Johns Hopkins University (2002).

 Johns Hopkins Administrative Positions: Dr. Barone is Director of Medical Student Education (Basic Clerkship and inpatient subinternships) in the Department of Pediatrics, is Director of PRECEDE Curriculum, serves as Assistant Dean of Student Affairs and is a managing board member of the Institute for Excellence in Education (IEE).